RinMinase/mpc-remote/README.md

     yarn install
     ```

-2. Fire up your terminal inside the project folder.
+2. Open the `.env` file on the project folder root.

+3. Locate the `Local IP Address` of your machine then place it on `LOCAL_COMPUTER_IP`

+    You can do this by running `ipconfig` on your terminal,

+    If you are using Ethernet, copy the `IPv4 Address` in `Ethernet adapter`

+    If you are using WiFi, copy the `IPv4 Address` in `Wireless LAN adapter`

-3. Build the project by running:
+4. Build the project by running:

     ```
     npm run build